scidsg/hushline/README.md

 ```

 ## Hush Line Go
-Take it with you when you're on the go to make sharing your address easy.
+Take Hush Line with you when you're on the go to make sharing your address easy.
 With the e-paper display, once the text is written, it will remain indefinitely without requiring power.

 ![IMG_4686](https://github.com/scidsg/hush-line/assets/28545431/4b91ff4b-53f0-4be8-b8ec-f5f94361fbd8)